50054-cdpa/notes/fp_scala_poly.md

 }
 ```

 `given` defines a type class instance.
 An instance consists of a name and the context parameters (those with `using`) and instance type.
 In the body of the type class instance, we instantiate an anonymous object that extends type class with the specific type and provide the defintion.
 We can refer to the particular type class instance by the instance's name.
-For instance
+For instance:

 ```scala
 import Contact.*